zthurman/fizzpy/README.md

 * [x] Resolve all non-abandoned or non-asserted status known issues
 * [x] Analyze execution speed for all models
 * [x] Learn how to utilize modularity in project again, because adding a new model in the old structure was a hassle
+* [x] Just let the archive directory go, there will always be someone to make a GUI
 * [ ] Figure out how to enable evaluating models with non-default parameters
 * [ ] Figure out how to do coupled models in anything remotely resembling an elegant way
 * [ ] Figure out how to introduce noise to both coupled and uncoupled models for study of stochastic and coherence resonance